hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Create hierarchical namespaces

-With both the HNC manager and the *kubectl-hns* plugin being installed, you can start creating hierarchical namespaces.
+Once you have installed both the HNC manager and the *kubectl-hns* plugin, you can begin creating hierarchical namespaces.
 This section sets up an imaginary hierarchical namespace structure, in which an organization, named **cfe-pce**, consists of two teams, *team-caas* & *team-vmaas*, each team running its *devops* and *iac* projects:

 ```shell
 cfe-pce